Olatubosun/rocksdb.docs/RocksDB-Bloom-Filter.md

 ### Block-based Bloom Filter (old format)

 A Bloom filter may only be built if all keys fit in memory.
 On the other hand, sharding a bloom filter will not affect its false positive rate.
 Therefore, to alleviate the memory pressure when creating the SST file, in the old format a separate bloom filter is created per each 2KB block of key values.
 Details for the format can be found [here](https://github.com/facebook/rocksdb/wiki/Rocksdb-BlockBasedTable-Format#filter-meta-block).
-At the end an array of the offsets of individual bloom blocks are stored in SST file.
+At the end an array of the offsets of individual bloom blocks is stored in SST file.

 At read time, the offset of the block that might contain the key/value is obtained from the SST index.
 Based on the offset the corresponding bloom filter is then loaded.
 If the filter suggests that the key might exist, then it searches the actual data block for the key.